-The proposed project (activity) entails the construction of bulk water conveyance infrastructure as indicated.
+The proposed project entails the construction of bulk water conveyance infrastructure as indicated (for more details, reports are available on the DWS website).
 These works could potentially include:

-- · Construction of bulk water pipelines; - · Construction of balancing dams; - · Construction of reservoirs; - Upgrade and construction of bulk water canals, - · Construction of pump house structures; - · Construction of watercourse crossing infrastructure; - · Construction through watercourses; - Upgrade to existing bulk water infrastructure; - · Construction of access roads (temporary and permanent); - Installation of electrical infrastructure; and - Development of borrow pits for the supply of suitable construction material (if required).
+- Construction of bulk water pipelines - Construction of balancing dams - · Construction of reservoirs - Upgrading and construction of bulk water canals - Construction of abstraction works - Construction of watercourse-crossing infrastructure - Construction through watercourses - · Upgrading of existing bulk water infrastructure - Construction of access roads (temporary and permanent) - Installation of electrical infrastructure; and - Development of borrow pits for the supply of suitable construction material (if required).